This post was first published on 12 October 2018. It has been updated with further links and resources to help continue your learning on this topic.

 If you run ‘wellness’ events, how can you be more inclusive in your speaker and teacher selection?

 If you do anything with yoga, how can you acknowledge the people, culture, place, and religion from which it came?

-Learn who the dieties are and treat any images or physical representations with respect. (i.e. don’t wear clothing with pictures of Lord Ganesh, Shiva, or Lord Buddha on).
+Learn who the deities are and treat any images or physical representations with respect. (i.e. don’t wear clothing with pictures of Lord Ganesh, Lord Shiva, or Lord Buddha on).

 And if you don’t know if you might potentially be disrespectful, ask!
 Ask questions, and be open to changing how you do things.